top of page

 I found the company which supplied the parts for these and asked if they could sell me the parts unpainted.
 Oddly, they said no, they would only sell them to me painted!
 WTF?
 Some companies really don't understand how to make money.

-Now, if you really want some of these M18, you can pick up prop versions, just like the M15 from Relic.
+Now, if you really want some of these M18, you can pick up prop versions, just like the M15 from Relics.
 You'll have to get your paint set out and paint them grey and make some quick stencils.
 Incidentally, when I tracked my two solid metal ones down, they were the correct colour, but didn't have any markings at all.
 So Coraldraw came to play again and within a few mins I had stencils all custom made and printed and cut out.

 https://www.relics.org.uk/m18-us-smoke-grenades £27.42